Structure of Graduate Studies

 - Research Track, which requires writing a thesis.

-- Non-Research Track, which does not include writing a thesis but requires additional courses and semibars.
-Students who complete this track and then decide to pursue a Doctoral degree are required to register as Supplementary-PhD students and write a thesis.
+- Non-Research Track, which does not include writing a thesis but requires additional courses and seminars.
+Students who complete this track and then decide to pursue a doctoral degree are required to register as supplementary-PhD students and write a thesis.

 - Individual Graduate Program which focuses on a central research topic.
-Applicants must find a research supervisor to construct with them a study program that includes courses from several departments.
+Applicants must find a research supervisor to build a study program that includes courses from several departments.

 - Specializations are offered by some faculties and are studied in addition to the disciplinary course of study.

 Admission requirements are listed according to country of origin on the following link.
 Please note: applicants that completed less than half of the required credits at the degree-granting university, should contact the Overseas Applicants Unit to check the recognition status of their degree.

 Generally, only those students who choose a department that is a direct continuation of their undergraduate studies can expect to be accepted directly to a Master’s degree program.
 Differences in curriculum and course content may necessitate supplementary studies.

 In some departments, applicants with little or no background may be considered for a Supplementary Program before being admitted to the Master's degree program.
 The supplementary program may vary from a few courses to two full years of studies, depending on the departmental requirements.

 Supplementary studies are undergraduate courses and are taught in Hebrew.
 Therefore, applicants accepted to supplementary studies will need to meet Hebrew proficiency requirements even when the MA/MSc program is taught in English.
 In addition, they are required to meet English language requirements, as detailed on the following link.